vitaliinaz777/StarFighter/README.md

 Final project of the OTUS C++ 2024 course

 **Project description:**
-A game in the ""Space Invaders genre.
+A game in the "Space Invaders genre"

 **Rules of the game:**